viamrobotics/rdk/examples/customresources/README.md

 * From a third terminal, run the client that has loaded the custom gizmo api, and talks to it via the parent `make run-client`.

 #### Notes
 The remote server method of implementing custom resources is deprecated, and the modular methods should be used instead.
 This demo is maintained for testing purposes.
-(Remotes themselves are still used for connecting to resource on another physical CPU however.)
+Remotes themselves are still used for connecting to viam-server instances on other physical systems however, which was their original intent.